pixop/video-compare/README.md

 Use a specific window size instead of deriving the window size from the video dimensions.
 The video frame will be scaled to fit.
 If either width or height is left out, the missing value will be calculated from the other specified dimension so that aspect ratio is maintained.
-Used for downscaling high resolution video onto a low resolution display:
+Useful for downscaling high resolution video onto a low resolution display:

     video-compare -w 1280x720 video1.mp4 video2.mp4